rust-lang/rust/src/doc/rustc-dev-guide/src/building/bootstrapping.md

 - Stage 2: the truly current compiler
 - Stage 3: the same-result test

 Compiling `rustc` is done in stages.
-Here's a diagram, adapted from Joshua Nelson's [talk on bootstrapping][rustconf22-talk] at RustConf 2022, with detailed explanations below.
+Here's a diagram, adapted from Jynn Nelson's [talk on bootstrapping][rustconf22-talk] at RustConf 2022, with detailed explanations below.

 The `A`, `B`, `C`, and `D` show the ordering of the stages of bootstrapping.